 BOVERKET – the Swedish National Board of Housing, Building and Planning – is a central government authority assorted under the Ministry of Enterprise and Innovation.
-The main office is located in Karlskrona, a naval town at the Baltic Sea coastline.
+We review developments within the fields of housing, building and planning.

 Our main field of activities

 In order to describe the current housing market and to make qualified onward prognoses to assist political decisions, our experts follow the development of the housing market, domestic migration trends and other societal fluctuations.
 Distribution of subsidies and issuing of credit guarantees are other tasks of the authority.
 The last years there has been a booming housing market and a shortage of apartments in most parts of Sweden.

 Swedish Building Regulations are issued by BOVERKET.
 The regulations must not contradict with the EU Internal Market and each amendment thus must be accordingly notified the European Commission.
 In the last years energy efficiency has rather been put in focus, though the authority strives not to sub-optimize any single dimension at the expense of other obligations.
 Recently the Swedish parliament decided to prohibit municipalities to request different performances from a building than those stated in the national building regulation.